How to Get Your Nevada Drivers License

-Getting your Nevada learners permit can be confusing, so we put together this helpful step-by-step guide to getting through the graduated licensing process.
-Just follow the path laid out here and you’ll be a licensed driver sooner than you might think.
+Getting your Nevada drivers license can be confusing, so we put together this helpful step-by-step guide to getting through the Nevada graduated licensing process.
+Just follow the path laid out here and you’ll be a licensed Nevada driver sooner than you might think.

 - STEP 1-Take I Drive Safely’s Online Driver Education course

 - STEP 2-Bring the Required Documents to the DMV

 STEP 1: Take I Drive Safely’s Nevada Online Driver Education Course